karthiKeyanMP267/StellarSoil/AI_CHATBOT_SETUP.md

-# 🤖 Google AI Chatbot Setup Guide
+# 🤖 Google Gemini AI Chatbot Setup Guide

 ## 🎯 Overview
 Your StellarSoil platform now includes an intelligent AI chatbot powered by Google's Gemini API that can: